axbg/yuz/README.md

 # yuz
-#### A python-based web service & web app that allows portraits extraction from a photo
+#### A Python-based web service & web app that allows portraits extraction from a photo

 ##### Deployment
 * Docker